Lifestyles of the Ramones

-Lifestyles of the Ramones is a VHS video made by the Ramones featuring interviews and music videos.
-Later, it was released again on DVD includes extras such as "Photo Gallery" & "Discography" - with Portuguese Brazilian subtitle, plus English lyrics for each song, and in 2005, it was re-released and included as a bonus disc of the 4 Disc Box-Set "Weird Tales Of The Ramones", and plus some music videos from 1992 to 1996, especially the unseen video 'Blitzkrieg Bop (Fast Live Version 1991)', 'Substitute' (1993 MTV Banned Version) and 'Spiderman' (1992 Cartoon Version).
+Lifestyles of the Ramones is a VHS video by the American punk rock band Ramones, released in 1990 by Atlantic Records, featuring interviews and music videos.
+It was also released on DVD.

+In 2005, it was re-released as part of the 4-disc box set Weird Tales of the Ramones, adding videos from 1992 to 1996, specifically the unreleased "Blitzkrieg Bop (Fast Live Version 1991)", an MTV-banned version of "Substitute" and the animated "Spiderman".